bucketfulofsunshine/the-pursuit-of-justice/README.md

 # The Pursuit of Justice

-This mod provides an alternate path for Lawful Good, Neutral Good, Chaotic Good & Lawful Neutral characters (with a reputation of 14 or higher) to complete Dorn's SOA quest (aka Resurrection Gorge) without having him in the party.
-In fact, in this alternate reality, Dorn will be the villain of the tale.
+This mod offers an alternate path for Lawful Good, Neutral Good, Chaotic Good & Lawful Neutral characters (with a reputation of 14 or higher) to complete Dorn's SOA quest *(Resurrection Gorge)* **without** having him in the party.

+In fact, in this alternate version of events, Dorn himself becomes the villain of the story.

 ## FAQ
-### Q: How does this fit into Lunia for Good Parties?
+### Q: How does this connect to *Lunia for Good Parties*?

-A: The Pursuit of Justice is a prequel mod to LFGP.
-Once TPoJ is completed, I'll update Lunia with variables that check for actions taken here (&, finally, allow the party for a final showdown with Dorn).
+A: The Pursuit of Justice is a prequel to LFGP.
+Once it's completed, I'll update Lunia with variables that take your TPoJ actions into account (unlocking a final confrontation with Dorn).

 ### Q: When does the quest start?

-A: You'll be summoned by Bollard Firejaw at the Helmite Camp.
-He needs your assistance tracking down a murderous half-orc who shed blood at a wedding he recently attended.
+A: You’ll be summoned by Bollard Firejaw at the Helmite Camp.
+He needs your help tracking down a murderous half-orc who slaughtered guests at a wedding he recently officiated.

 ### Q: Are you breaking all the things again?

-A: Yes, possibly.
+A: Yes, possibly?
 Installing this mod will disable Dorn's spawn & recruitment in the Temple District.
-He's the villain so he cannot, in any capacity, join the party anymore.
-I'm sorry.
+Since he serves as the main villain, he cannot - in any capacity - join the party anymore.
+I apologize in advance.

 ### Q: Any other notes?

-A: This mod is a WIP.
+A: This mod is a **work in progress**.
 I'm still new to BG modding & I'm learning as I go.
-My hope is to, eventually, offer alternate storylines for all new EE-added areas that decouple them from the NPC normally required.
+My long-term goal is to create alternate storylines for all newly-added EE areas - allowing you to experience their content without being forced to recruit the associated companions.